Digital Signatures Explained: Discover Important Details, Benefits, and Practical Advice

 Importance – Why Digital Signatures Matter

-• Non-repudiation: Prevents the signer from denying their involvement
+• Non-repudiation: Prevents denial of involvement

-• Efficiency: Eliminates the need for physical paperwork and manual verification
+• Efficiency: Eliminates paperwork and manual verification

 FeatureDigital SignatureTraditional Signature